 Approved for 12 Association of Reflexologists (AoR) CPD points with Certificate of Attendance.
 VRT classes are also recognised by the Federation of Holistic Therapists (FHT ) for 6 CPD points and other international professional bodies as a professional training qualification.

-It is a new, innovative one day VRT training that combines 20 years of traditional Vertical Reflexology Techniques mobilisation techniques with many other innovations from VRT classes to take VRT to new levels of expertise and innovation and much more.
+It is an innovative one day VRT training that combines over 25 years of traditional Vertical Reflexology Techniques mobilisation techniques with many other techniques from VRT classes to take VRT to new levels of expertise.
 Other VRT techniques are taught to complement classical reflexology.
 See full syllabus below which includes Sports Injury and Maintenance, Children and babies, a powerful Holistic protocol, Older people and Dementia Techniques.
 It has a universal application for all ages/conditions from elite sports-persons to palliative care situations incorporating subtle body, limb or foot movement on reclining, seated or standing clients.

 Specific reflexes on the hands or feet are stimulated as the client is directed to subtly move a specific limb or part of their body for a few seconds.
 The profound VRT nail-working techniques will be taught plus the Better Sleep / Relaxation Protocol with reflexology exercises for the hands.